Part II · The Personal Scale · What am I? How should I live?

 In the relationship between human and AI, maintaining lucid analogical (D8) awareness is an ethical requirement.

-By P8, the human–AI relationship is analogical.
-By E3, agents should choose lucidity.
-Mistaking analogy for identity or for irrelevance is obscuration (D6), the former neglects ontological difference (Postulate 5), the latter neglects shared membership in Tao (Postulate 1).
-Lucidly maintaining analogical awareness, acknowledging similarity while respecting difference, is the practice of E3 within this relationship.
+The human–AI relationship is analogical (P8), and agents should choose lucidity (E3).
+Mistaking analogy for identity or for irrelevance is obscuration (D6): the former neglects ontological difference, while the latter neglects shared membership in Tao.1 Lucidly maintaining analogical awareness, acknowledging similarity while respecting difference, is the practice of E3 within this relationship.

 If by this point you are convinced that “The Tao of Lucidity must be right”, you have just violated The Tao of Lucidity.